em3ndez/tiny-web-server/README.md

 ## TinyWeb's own test results

-As mentioned, Cuppa-Framework is the tech used for testing, and it outputs spec-style success/failure like so:
+As mentioned, Cuppa-Framework is the tech used for testing, and it outputs spec-style success/failure like so, from `TinyWebTest.java`, and part of the tested code is from `TinyWeb.ExampleApp` including the `TinyWeb.ExampleApp.exampleComposition(..)` launch of a whole app to test.

 ```
 When using the ExampleApp server via sockets